-- The Fern is more comfortable for the back for the general population.
+- The Fern is more comfortable for the back of the general population.
 On the other hand, Those who have chronic back issues will find the Zody more comfortable.

 - The Fern chair is intuitive to use.
 Even the controls are placed in easy-to-access points.
 And it’s easy to install too.
 The Zody, on the other hand, takes a while to get used to.
 And the installation isn’t the best thing also.

 - Both chairs have some flimsy or weak plastic parts.

 - The seat adjustment range and the set width are almost the same.

 - The Zody is the greener option.
 The manufacturer claims that almost 92 % of the chairs are made from recyclable materials.

 Recommendations from Our experts